wartman/pilot/readme.md

 ------

 Styles can either be injected when the app is started or extracted into an external file.
-This is still something I'm thinking about, but, for now, you'll need to use `pilot.StyleProvider` when booting your app to inject styles.
-If you define `pilot-css=some-name` in your hxml, a `css` file will be created alongside your compiled code (and `pilot.StyleProvider` will not need to be used).
+If you define `pilot-css=some-name` in your hxml, a `css` file will be created alongside your compiled code.
+By default, styles will be injected into the `<head>` when the app boots.

-This is still a bit clunky and needs some more work -- specifically, it would be nice to allow for different `StyleSheets` and themes using the inject method.